Local Pubs and Clubs

 Eight?
 Yes eight! we had; The Harlington Inn, The Crown Inn, The Coach and Horses, Barnburgh Club, Green Lane Social Club , The New Inn, The Plumbers Arms and the Golden Ball.

-The New Inn and The Golden Ball have been converted into houses and the Plumbers Arms was demolished.
+The New Inn, The Golden Ball and Green Lane club have been converted into houses and the Plumbers Arms was demolished.

 So now we are down to one Church and 4 pubs.
 The Church you've seen, Now its the pubs turn.